Church of St. Vincent Ferrer - New York City

 Barnes, William Harrison.
 The Contemporary American Organ: Its Evolution, Design and Construction.
 New York: J. Fischer & Bro., 1956.

-Blanchard, Homer D. "The Organ in the United States: A Study in Design," article in The Bicentennial Tracker.
+Blanchard, Homer D. "The Organ in the United States: A Study in Design," The Bicentennial Tracker.
 Richmond: Organ Historical Society, Inc., 1976.

 Church of St. Vincent Ferrer website: http://csvf.org/